Izzah-sofia/Personal-Website/README.md

 # My Personal Website for IML254 Assignment
-This is a personal website that I have to create for my individual assignment.
-This website has information about me, my hobby, personal interest, education, family, and friends.
+This is a personal website that I need to create for my individual assignment.
+This website has information about me, my hobbies, personal interests, education, family, and friends.

 # Link to My Website
 (https://izzah-sofia.github.io/Personal-Website/)